wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the [support page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.6.5 =
+*released 01/04/15*

+* Upgraded the code for the spam counter widget.
+The previous widget code was written prior to WordPress 2.8 and needed to be upgraded.
+(In WordPress 2.8 a better, more efficient widget API was added.
+After that, the old code still worked with minor modifications.)
+In WordPress version 4.1 a couple issues started appearing.
+(At least that's when they were first reported.)
+When using the Customizer feature in the Dashboard, PHP errors related to undefined indexes would appear in logs.
+After upgrading to this version, any previously placed WP-SpamShield widgets will disappear from your site and will need to be re-inserted.
+One benefit of the upgraded code is that now multiple instances of the widget can be inserted.
+* Made various minor code improvements.
+* Increased minimum required WordPress version to 3.7.
+It's extremely important that users stay up to date with the most recent version of WordPress (currently 4.1) for security and functionality.
+* Minor update to the translation files.
+* Added new filters to the spam blocking algorithm.
+* Improved some of the filters in the spam blocking algorithm.
+* Updated the spam filters.

 = 1.6.4 =
 *released 12/30/14*